Holt59/datatable/README.md

 Datatable v0.1 - Alpha
 =========

-Datatable is a jQuery plugin for dynamic datatables with pagination, filtering and ajax loading.
+Datatable is a jQuery / bootstrap plugin for dynamic datatables with pagination, filtering and ajax loading.

 For more information, checkout https://mikael-capelle.fr/datatable